-By the 1884-1885 winter season, it was the home of real estate broker Thomas Nelson and his wife, Annie (Bigelow) Nelson.
-They had married in October of 1884 and 18 Fairfield probably was their first home together.
+By the 1884-1885 winter season, it was the home of real estate broker Thomas Nelson and his wife, Anne Smith (Bigelow) Nelson.
+They had married in October of 1884 and 18 Fairfield was their first home together.
 Prior to their marriage, he had lived in East Marshfield and she had lived at 156 Beacon with her parents, Horatio and Anne (Smith) Bigelow.
 By 1886, they were living in Milton, and by the 1886-1887 winter season, they had moved to 29 Hereford.

 By the1886-1887 winter season, 18 Fairfield was the home of George Fox Tucker, an unmarried lawyer and author.
 He previously had lived 62 Clarendon and before that at 12 Gloucester.
 Living with him was his sister-in-law, Mrs. Mary Randall Ellis (Bourne) Tucker, the wife of Charles Russell Tucker, Jr., of East Medway.
 She operated a school for young boys at the house.

 By the 1887-1888 winter season, they had been joined at 18 Fairfield by Dr. Beverly Oliver Kinnear, a physician, and his wife, Elizabeth Howell (Van Cleef) Kinnear.
 Dr. Kinnear also maintained his office there.
 They previously had lived at the Hotel Oxford (southeast corner of Exeter and Huntington).

-Elizabeth Kinnear died in August of 1888 and Beverly Kinnear moved soon thereafter.
+Elizabeth Kinnear died in August of 1888 and Beverly Kinnear moved soon thereafter to New York City.
 The Tuckers also moved in about 1888, he to 7 Copley and she probably to New Bedford, where her husband died in February of 1891.

 By the 1888-1889 winter season, 18 Fairfield was the home of Mrs. Harriet (Ames) Mitchell, the widow of Asa Mitchell.
 She continued to live there until her death in December of 1896.

-By the 1897-1898 winter season, 18 Fairfield was the home of Mrs. Elizabeth Gray (Story) Gray, the former wife of cotton buyer Edward Gray.
-She continued to live there in 1899, but by 1900 had moved to the Hotel Ludlow (southwest corner of Clarendon and St. James) for the 1899-1900 season.
+By the 1897-1898 winter season, 18 Fairfield was the home of Mrs. Elizabeth Gray (Story) Gray, the former wife of cotton buyer Edward Gray, and their daughter, Marguerite.
+They continued to live there during the next season, but moved thereafter to the Hotel Ludlow (southwest corner of Clarendon and St. James) for the 1899-1900 season.

 They continued to live there in 1904.
 By 1905, they had moved to 346 Marlborough.

 By the 1904-1905 winter season, it was the home of architect J. Harleston Parker and his wife, Edith Value (Stackpole) Parker.
-They had married in September of 1904 and 18 Fairfield probably was their first home together.
+They had married in September of 1904 and 18 Fairfield was their first home together.
 Prior to their marriage, he had lived at 118 Marlborough with his mother, Adeline Ellen (Reynolds) Parker, the widow of Harleston Parker, and she had lived at 340 Beacon with her parents, Henry and Bessie (Value) Stackpole.

 The Parkers continued to live at 18 Fairfield in 1906, but had purchased and moved to 289 Marlborough by 1907.

-By the 1906-1907 winter season, 18 Fairfield was the home Dr. John Lewis Bremer, Jr., professor of histology at Harvard Medical School, and his wife, Mary Cleveland (Bigelow) Bremer.
-They had married in September of 1906, and 18 Fairfield probably was their first home together.
+By the 1906-1907 winter season, 18 Fairfield was the home Dr. John Lewis Bremer, Jr., an instructor and later professor of histology at Harvard Medical School, and his wife, Mary Cleveland (Bigelow) Bremer.
+They had married in September of 1906, and 18 Fairfield was their first home together.
 Prior to their marriage, Dr. Bremer lived at 416 Beacon with his mother, Mary Rice (Farnsworth) Bremer, the widow of John Lewis Bremer, and Mary Bigelow lived at 251 Commonwealth with her parents, Joseph and Mary (Bryant) Bigelow.

-By 1909, 18 Fairfield was the home of Miss Katherine (Kate) A. Whitney, daughter of lumber merchant and real estate investor Charles Whitney.
-She previously had lived at the Hotel Vendôme, which her father had purchased and expanded in the early 1880s.
+By the 1908-1909 winter season, 18 Fairfield was the home of Miss Katherine (Kate) A. Whitney, daughter of lumber merchant and real estate investor Charles Whitney.
+She previously had lived at the Hotel Vendome, which her father had purchased and expanded in the early 1880s.
 Kate Whitney and her sister, Ada Medora (Whitney) Davis, the wife of George Gilbert Davis, inherited the hotel from him and continued to own it.
 Kate Whitney died in October of 1909.